 We start with the red filter which is one of the strongest.
-In landscape photography this filter is often used to get a more contrastful and dramatic picture.
+In landscape photography, this filter is often used to get a more contrasty and dramatic image.
 Here green and blue will be much darker and red appears brighter.
 In the sunshine a blue sky will be almost black and clouds have an intensified contrast.

 The yellow filter is a typical black and white filter and similar to the red filter but not so strong.
-Blue will be darker and other colors like red, green, orange will be appearing brighter.
+Blue will turn darker and other colors like red, green, orange will appear brighter.
 It's the most popular B/W filter and often used to accentuate the clouds.

-If you mainly use b/w film then you can leave this filter on your lens most of the time.
+If you use mainly b/w film, you can leave this filter on the lens most of the time.
 A light yellow filter is a good choice if you only want to buy one color filter for your analog black and white photography.